Chicago Bicycle Accident Lawyer

 There’s been a movement in recent years toward encouraging people to use bicycles as a means of transportation to save on gas and promote good health.
 As new streets are built or old ones are repaved, bike lanes often are included in the designs these days.
 That means more bicycles sharing the roads with cars — which also means more possibility for cars and bicycles to collide.

-A report published in 2013 by the Chicago Department of Transportation said the city now has 170 miles of on-street bike facilities and off-street bike paths and 13,000 bike racks, leading to a “bike renaissance” in the city with 150 percent more Chicagoans biking to work between 2000 and 2010.
+A report published in 2013 by the Chicago Department of Transportation said the city now has 170 miles of on-street bike lanes and off-street bike paths and 13,000 bike racks, leading to a “bike renaissance” in the city with 150 percent more Chicagoans biking to work between 2000 and 2010.

 The safety of bicyclists remains a concern, however.
 Between 2005 and 2010 there were almost 9,000 crashes in Chicago involving bicyclists that resulted in injuries — and 32 bicyclist fatalities.
 And as a percentage of all crashes, bicycle crashes were on the rise, from 6.7 percent in 2005 to 9.8 percent in 2010, the report said.

 More than half of those crashes happened at intersections, and the most injury crashes happened during rush hour.
 Fatalities tended to happen more at night between 8 p.m. and midnight.
+If you’ve been injured – contact one of our skilled personal injury lawyers today.

 Common Injuries in Cyclist Accidents